PaddlePaddle/VisualDL/README.md

 ### Various Functions

-The function contains the visualization of training parameters, data samples, graph structures, histograms of tensors, PR curves and dimensionality reduction.
+The function contains the visualization of training parameters, data samples, graph structures, histograms of tensors, PR curves and high-dimensional data distributions.

 ### High Compatibility